ThomasGysemans/PixelArtMaker/README.md

   ref={fileInput}
   onChange={() => {
     loadPNG(fileInput, (grid: Grid, width: number, height: number) => {
+      // In case the imported image does not match the width and height of the grid
+      // we can change the dimensions of the grid with `setDimensions(width:number|null, height:number|null):void`
       if (width !== pixelArt.width || height !== pixelArt.height) {
         setDimensions(width, height);
       }
-      setPixelArt((v) => ({...v, grid}));
+      // You must apply the new grid via setPixelArt() to ensure the changes will be applied on your whole component. setPixelArt((v) => ({...v, grid}));
+      // if you `useRegistry`
+      registry.registerState(grid, RegistryActions.pngLoaded);
     });
   }}
 />